stdevAnant/Word-Scrambler/README.md

+--Download or clone the project.

+--Extract the zip into your desired folder.

+--You should have installed python already.

+--open the file: bot.py

+--make necessary changes into code to find specific words.
+[If you find it hard, let me know, and I will come with more easy versions for this project.
+Please note this is prototype intended to direct you.
+Mail me @stdevanant@gmail.com]

+--run the bot.py file by moving into the folder

+           py bot.py

 english-words
 =============

 A text file containing over 466k English words.
+You can refer this git repo for words collection.

 While searching for a list of english words (for an auto-complete tutorial) I found: http://stackoverflow.com/questions/2213607/how-to-get-english-language-word-database which refers to [http://www.infochimps.com/datasets/word-list-350000-simple-english-words-excel-readable](https://web.archive.org/web/20131118073324/http://www.infochimps.com/datasets/word-list-350000-simple-english-words-excel-readable) (archived).